rusiaaman/wcgw/README.md

 [![codecov](https://codecov.io/gh/rusiaaman/wcgw/graph/badge.svg)](https://codecov.io/gh/rusiaaman/wcgw)

 ## Updates
+- [15 Jan 2025] Modes introduced: architect, code-writer, and all powerful wcgw mode.

 - [8 Jan 2025] Context saving tool for saving relevant file paths along with a description in a single file.
 Can be used as a task checkpoint or for knowledge transfer.

 - [29 Dec 2024] Syntax checking on file writing and edits is now stable.
 Made `initialize` tool call useful; sending smart repo structure to claude if any repo is referenced.
 Large file handling is also now improved.